Asymptotic mixed normality of maximum likelihood estimator for Ewens--Pitman partition: Notation and preliminaries

-In \Cref{sec:intro}, we introduced the Ewens--Pitman partition as a model on the set of partitions $\mathcal{P}_n$.
-Now, we redefine it as a stochastic process over $(\mathcal{P}_n)_{n\geq 1}$ that randomly assigns integers (balls) into blocks (urns) in the following sequential manners: The first ball belongs to urn $U_1$ with probability one.
-Now, we assume that $n (\geq 1)$ balls are partitioned into $K_n$ occupied urns $\{U_1, U_2, \dots U_{K_n}\}$, and we let $|U_i|$ be the number of balls in $U_i$.
-Then, the $(n+1)$th ball is assigned as
+In \Cref{sec:intro}, we introduced the Ewens--Pitman partition as a distribution on the set of partitions of $[n]$, denoted by $\mathcal{P}_n$.
+Here, we introduce an alternative representation of the Ewens--Pitman partition; the Ewens--Pitman partition is a stochastic process over $(\mathcal{P}_n)_{n\geq 1}$ that randomly assigns integers (balls) into blocks (urns) in the following sequential manners: \begin{enumerate} \item The first ball belongs to urn $U_1$ with probability one. \item Suppose that $n (\geq 1)$ balls are partitioned into $K_n$ occupied urns $\{U_1, \dots U_{K_n}\}$, and let $|U_i|$ be the number of balls in $U_i$.
+Then, the $(n+1)$th ball is randomly assigned to the existing urns $\{U_1,\dots, U_{K_n}\}$ or new (empty) urn as follows:

-It easily follows that the probability of obtaining the partition $\{U_1, U_2, \dots, U_{K_n}\}$ of $[n]$ coincides with the likelihood formula \eqref{eq:ep_density}.
+\end{enumerate} Then, it follows from simple algebra that the probability of obtaining the partition $\{U_1, \dots, U_{K_n}\}$ of $[n]$ coincides with the likelihood formula \eqref{eq:ep_density}.